 Ross, who wanted to expand his band to a much larger orchestra, was told by Mecca that to do this he would have to move to a larger ballroom in Portsmouth.
 As I wasn’t prepared to commute from Essex or move house, I left Ross on good terms for the second time.
 Miraculously (and thank goodness for ‘the grapevine’) Ray McVay had heard that I’d left Ross…again!

 He invited me back into his band which was a great honour.
 I was to be in the band for a further five years during which time I played at Buckingham Palace for Prince Charles’s 30th Birthday Party; the entire Royal Family were present.
 I remember the couple who started the dancing were The Queen Mother and Lord Mountbatten.
 I met the Queen while we each happened to be next to each other simultaneously pouring out a cup of coffee; she asked me if I was enjoying the party!

 Ray and I once again parted company amicably.
-I had been offered the post of Musical Director for Bob Wheatley who owned The Circus Tavern in Purfleet Essex, and Caesar’s Palace in Dunstable Bedfordshire (which opened in 1987 with The Shadows on the opening night).
+I had been offered the post of Musical Director for Bob Wheatley who owned two night club/cabaret bars: The Circus Tavern in Purfleet, Essex, and Caesar’s Palace in Dunstable, Bedfordshire (which opened in 1987 with The Shadows on the opening night).
 My job was to fix both club’s house bands (Sounds Around and Caesar’s Sounds Around) and write all the arrangements for both in-house floorshows which included teams of dancers.
 We also mostly backed the top of the bill too.

 I remember a particularly special treat: two nights of The Everly Brothers AND Duane Eddy with an all-star Nashville band headed by Albert Lee.